cierrajw/idea-box/DTR-Cole-Cierra.md

 ###### Cierra
 - Weekend:

-  * Saturday:
+  * Saturday: 1pm to do errands beforehand.
+Stop around dinner time.
+Assess if need Sunday in-person or can do remote EOD Saturday.

-  * Sunday:
+  * Sunday: Work in area or remote.
+Be in-person and pair or be on Slack by 2pm for to check-in and then decide then to work over Slack on call or via Slack text.

-- Weekday:
+- Weekday: Can stay late.

-- Lunch:
+- Lunch: Breaks are wonderful.

 ###### Cole
 - Weekend: